jonrietveld/camera-robot-path-plan/README.md

 # Usage
 ## Yaml creation
 Follow the format of the 'rocky.yaml' file.
 When entering values for 'actor' 'path' please enter values in the format (x,y,theta,turn_radius,time).
-The turning radius is need to interpolate along the actor's path with a dubins path.
+The turning radius is needed to interpolate along the actor's path with a dubins path.
 ## Running
 Place planning.py in the same directory as your program to be able to import it.